tengcharmaine/tp/docs/DeveloperGuide.md

     1. Prerequisites: List all persons using the `list` command.
 Multiple persons in the list.

     1. Test case: `show T0123456A`<br>
-       Expected: The note of the contact with the unique identification number `T0123456A` will be shown in the patient notes panel.
+       Expected: The note of the contact with the unique IC number `T0123456A` will be shown in the patient notes panel.
 Successful show message will be shown in the status message.

     1. Test case: `show`<br>
        Expected: The notes in the patient notes panel will be removed.
 Successful notes cleared message will be shown in the status message.